elvisgraho/local-llm-db/frontend/README.md

 # RAG Architect Frontend

-A Dockerized interface for interacting with local knowledge bases via RAG, LightRAG, and KAG strategies.
+A Dockerized interface for interacting with local knowledge bases via RAG and LightRAG strategies.

 ## Prerequisites